 - She made decisions fast, acted fast, failed fast, took calculated risks and repeated this cycle ongoing.

 I asked Betty of she had any tips that she would like me to include in this article.
 This is what she said:

-There are always challenges in life and business.
+There are always challenges in life, work and business.
 Accept that and commit to overcome them.
 Experiment.
 There is always a solution.
 Take action consistently.
 Success isn’t a straight road.
 Keep a sense of humour.